GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 1. Restart your device.
 2. If prompted to enter your password, enter your password.

-?> Note: While restarting, you will be notified that your device is renamed and will be prompted to reset your password.
+?>  While restarting, you will be notified that your device is renamed and will be prompted to reset your password.
 3. Reset your password.

 <!--that **your device has been renamed and will restart in 5 minutes**.
 This is expected, and the rename is required for SEED to function properly. **Please do not change your device name thereafter**.-->